Smart Kids, Unacceptable Reading Scores

 • 2008 Selected as a nonfiction finalist in the 2008 Colorado Book Awards

-• 2007 Joy was the Nation’ s Best Books 2007 Award Winner, Science General
+• The Nation’ s Best Books 2007 Award Winner, Science General

 .
 This award is sponsored by USA Book News and is given to the best science book of the year.